pastcompute/sentrifarm/OperationalConcept.md

 * sensors need to be self sufficient for power : there is no mains power in a paddock.
 * sensors need to be independent of commercial telecommunication networks ** even if the cost were relatively cheap ($10/pa for a sim card?) the management of 10's or 100's doesnt scale
-* sensors need to be robust : farms are hard on equipment, and paddocks exposed to all kinds of eather
+* sensors need to be robust : farms are hard on equipment, and paddocks exposed to all kinds of weather
 * sensors need to be maintainable : using cheap parts and open software protocols allows farmers to make on the run repairs
-* sensors need to be accessible: on the ground information via an NFC-tap would be incredibly useful
+* sensors need to be accessible: on the ground information via an NFC-tap would be incredibly useful as would in cab displays of localised conditions

 # Solution : sentrifarm